Download Catalog (PDF)

 35mm DVD VHS

-In 1939, Jews lucky enough to escape the Nazis' reach in Europe had only one place in the world to go that didn't require an exit visa: Shanghai.
+In 1939, European Jews lucky enough to escape the Nazis had only one place in the world to go that did not require an exit visa: Shanghai.
+Escape to the Rising Sun tells the little-known story of nearly 5,000 Jews who reached Shanghai.
 More

 Everything's For You